Wildflowers of the North Shore

 The first thing I saw as I climbed up the trail was a large pink flower hanging off the side of a rock outcropping.
 It was floppier than the familiar garden clematis but obviously a relative; checking my wildflower book, I saw it was a rock clematis.

-Along the hillside trail, I picked out spring beauty and yellow violets and more bluebells.
+Along the hillside trail, I found spring beauty and yellow violets and more bluebells.
 And there were nodding trillium, daintier and much more shy than the large-leafed trillium, which spread their giant white petals to the sun.

 © Beth Gauper